BUTANE-Smart-Chain/Butane-docs/docs/develop/api/cosmos-grpc.md

 sidebar_position: 3
 ---

-# Cosmos gRPC & REST
+# Cosmos (Coming Soon) gRPC & REST

 ## Cosmos gRPC

-Evmos exposes gRPC endpoints for all the integrated Cosmos SDK modules.
+Butane exposes gRPC endpoints for all the integrated Cosmos SDK modules.
 This makes it easier for wallets and block explorers to interact with the Proof-of-Stake logic and native Cosmos transactions and queries.

 ## Cosmos HTTP REST (gRPC-Gateway)